Code-Institute-Submissions/NightValeCommunityRadio/README.md

 * Fix: Using flex rules in the css #footer id.
 * Verdict: Simen had me take some time playing with <a href='boxfroggy.com'>Flexbox Froggy</a>, which is what gave me the tools to fix this!

+Navbar hamburger size:
+* Bug: In small screens, the navbar dropdown hamburger icon was inconveniently small.
+* Fix: Overrode .container in style.css by applying font-size: 2vw;
+* Verdict: I found this fix on the internet, thanks <a href='https://generatepress.com/forums/topic/change-hamburguer-menu-icon-size/'>David</a>!

 #### Known Bugs:

+Sometimes, when in dev tools the site works smoothly.
+Other times, the screen doesn't automatically fit, and there is a horizontal scroll.

 ## Deployment: